sammigachuhi/my_django/docs/04-routes.md

 ## Adding a route

-Next, you need to hook up an URL so that you can visit the `australia` that you’ve just created.
+To create a route, you need to hook up a URL so that you can visit the `australia` that you’ve just created.
 Your `sanitation` folder contains a file named `urls.py`.
 In this file, you’ll include a URL configuration for the `australia` app:

 ```
 from django.contrib import admin